bryanster/FortigateJS/README.md

     process.env.NODE_TLS_REJECT_UNAUTHORIZED = '0';

 on top of your code
+Warning this should only be used for development purposes.
+In production use valid certificates.

 ## Functions
 ### Get